DrowsyTM/SimGame/README.md

 # SimGame
 name pending.
-WIP game to practice programming in C++
+WIP game with multithreading to practice programming in C++